jerleo/banshee-musiccube/README.md

 	python musiccube.py

 This creates a table called MusicCube in your Banshee database which stores the coordinates of each song in the MusicCube.
-The extension adds to the context menu the command "Play by MusicCube".
+The extension adds a command "Play by MusicCube" to the context menu.
 Select it to clear the play queue and fill it with statistically similar songs.

 ![Screenshot](MusicCube.png)